 In a given month, I often move through the entire book of Proverbs and the entire book of Acts.
 With this plan, I am free to design it so I move through some books more frequently than others, even while I’m moving through all Scripture.
 And did I mention I’m never behind?

 You don’t have to use my plan.
 In fact, there are many great reading plans to choose from.
 Above all, keep striving to grow in consistency and in your love for the Lord Jesus Christ.
 He’s what it’s all about.
-I pray 2013 will be a year of growth in God’s Word for you!
+I pray this will be a year of growth in God’s Word for you!

 Copyright 2013 Andrew Hess.
 All rights reserved.